crespohector/welcome-to-mod-7/README.md

 *Please note, any questions related to third-party API's (AWS, Google Maps, Socket.io, NPM Packages, etc.) that are outside of curriculum is the student's responsibility to debug.
 TA's may offer advice/guidance but are not expected to help debug.*

+> Please note: Each Module has their own set of regulations that is specific to its own.
+NPM packages may have been approved in previous Modules, however some may not be approved in Mod 7.
+Students can always revisit previous projects after final grade is completed or during Job Search to implement any NPM packages.

 ### List of Approved NPM Packages
 **The NPM packages listed below are already approved, free feel to implement these into your projects**